International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 5. Acceptance

-Getting to the acceptance stage doesn’t mean everything is neatly resolved, but it is a crucial turning point in the healing journey.
+Getting to the acceptance stage doesn’t mean everything is neatly resolved, but it is a significant turning point in the healing journey.
 In this stage, your focus, as a partner, changes—from concentrating on the pain your partner caused, to looking towards a more positive future.

 As someone who’s been betrayed, you might think, “I’ve understood as much as I can about what went wrong in our marriage, and I’m ready to concentrate on moving ahead.”